DeviprasadShetty9833/DSA_in_C_Tutorial/B+ Tree/README.md

-B+ Tree
+# B+ Tree

-A self-balancing search tree, and an extension of the B-Tree.
+- A self-balancing search tree, and an extension of the B-Tree.

-Optimized for systems that read and write large blocks of data (disk I/O).

-Maintains sorted data and allows search, insert, delete in O(log n).
+- Maintains sorted data and allows search, insert, delete in O(log n).

-All data is stored only in the leaf nodes.

-All leaf nodes are linked together, providing efficient range queries.

-Properties of B+ Tree
+### Properties of B+ Tree

 For a B+ Tree of order m:
 - Internal nodes and leaf nodes have different structures.
+- All data is stored only in the leaf nodes.
+- Keys in internal nodes are replicated in the leaf nodes.
+- All leaf nodes are linked together, providing efficient range queries.
 - All leaves are at the same level.
-- Keys in internal nodes are replicated in the leaf nodes.

 Internal Nodes (Index Nodes):
 - Store *only* keys.